Skip to main content

 Tron-tastic

 I went to see Tron Legacy today and it was about four thousand times better than I thought it would be.
 This was surprising because Hollywood has a way of resurrecting old, good things and remaking them into new, bad things.
 This isn't to say the original Tron was top-notch.
 We're talking about a technological movie from the early eighties.
 How good can that really be?
 But after seeing Legacy in 3D at IMAX, let's just say I was impressed.
 Big time.
 Normally, I don't recommend movies.
 But, this one was different.
 Now, I've already mentioned in an old post that you should never begin writing after having watched a movie and I am not encouraging that here!
 What I am encouraging is for you to see what a story -- a good story -- is all about, and how it might just help you with your writing too.
 It is Transformational: This story was all about THE story.
-You know, kid loses parents, finds out he has special gift/powers to help this other "world" fro
+You know, a kid loses parents, finds out he has special gift/powers to help this other "world" f

 Sickness Can Improve Your Writing